MELDProject/meld_graph/README.md

 NOTE: currently only one model can be trained at a time, although different folds can be specified in the experiment_config.

+## Lobe parcellation task
+To test on an easier task, use the frontal lobe parcellation task.
+This is another binary classification task, that can be used as a drop-in task for the harder lesion segmentation.
+In `data_parameters`, set `lobe = True`, to train on this task.